lharri73/wikipediaProject/README.md

 This project was created using the C++98 standard, but with the addition of multithreading, the libraries added in C++11 made this significantly easier.

-NOTE that This project requires the use of [Google's Gumbo parser](https://github.com/google/gumbo-parser).
+NOTE: This project requires the use of [Google's Gumbo parser](https://github.com/google/gumbo-parser).

 1. Install dependencies for the gumbo parser